Azure/azure-kusto-sdmt/doc/transfer/ToADX/10SQLToADXCopy.md

 ##### Create the ADF/Synapse pipeline

 Make sure that you have the required datasets and linked servers defined in your Azure Data Factory or in your Azure Synapse Analytics workspace.
-See also  [Setup](./../../doc/01SetupSMDT.md).
+You can find a list of the required objects in: [Setup](./../../../doc/01SetupSMDT.md).

 Create a new pipeline with the name 'SDMT-SQL-Copy-ADX-Minimal', switch to the json view and copy the code from the file [SDMT-SQL-Copy-ADX-Minimal.json](./../../../pipeline/toADX/SQL-Copy-ADX/SDMT-SQL-Copy-ADX-Minimal.json) into the pipeline.